 In Drush 9, all site aliases are prefixed with a group.
 In our case, this is

 lagoon.
 You can show all site aliases with their prefix via:

 Update Site Aliases¶

-If you like to sync files from a local to a remote environment you need to pass additional parameters:
+If you would like to sync files from a local environment to a remote environment, you need to pass additional parameters:

 drush rsync @self:%files @lagoon.master:%files -- --omit-dir-times --no-perms --no-group --no-owner --chmod=ugo=rwX

-Also we're working with the Drush Maintainers to find a way to inject this fully automatically.
+Also, we're working with the Drush maintainers to find a way to inject this automatically.